tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

   (remote)$ exit
   ```

-  the same steps for application user.
+  the same steps for `builder` user.

   now you can login to remote node without password.